RailsBridge-CapeTown/Activity-Printables/hey-buddy.md

 ---

+# What do you plan to do with what you learned?

+---

-# Write down a SMART goal on your card
+# Write down a SMART goal on your graphic organiser

 ---